LeahBorns/LeahBorns.github.io/README.md

 ## Functionality
 The app's functionality includes:

-* Register as a new user with a username, email, and password.
-* Sign-in using registered username and password.
-* Review current milage and co2 diverted
-* Select date and input milage each day to add to total.
-* Review miles converted into co2 at the top of the page.
-* Review each submission in chronological table at bottom of profile page.
+* Buttons to see the live and repo of each project on a new page.
+* Pull down menu when at a max of 480px
+* Smooth scrolling when selection menu items from the nav

 ## Technical

-The app is built with HTML, CSS, JavaScript, jQuery, Node.js and React.
+The app is built with HTML, CSS, and JavaScript.
 All data is held in an mLab database during the user's session.
 It has been built to be fully responsive across mobile, tablet and desktop screen resolutions.

 ## Development Roadmap

-This is v1.0 of the app, but future enhancements are expected to include:
+This is v1.0 of the app, additional portfolio pieces will continued to be added as they are developed.

-* Enhacements to the sign-in pull down and a bike gif to make it more visually appealing.